 Lixiao Huang, Ph.D. | Human Factors and Applied Cognition

-2) How to use human factors to improve the design of robots for better performance and user experiences?
+How can we use human factors to improve the design of human–robot interfaces?